 Demmie Waterhouse, or Demeter as she was known officially, had lived in fear of this moment ever since she became a mother, the moment when one of her daughters' names would be drawn from the reaping ball.
 Fortunately, Katie had turned nineteen at the beginning of the year, meaning she was now safe.
 But Ruth had not been so fortunate; out of the thousands of entries in the girls' ball, one of the four containing her name had been drawn.
 If only her luck could have held out for a few more years . . .
 But it hadn't and, as a result, Ruth was now sitting in District 9's Justice Building, saying goodbye to those she loved.

 "I can't believe I'm sitting here," Demmie was saying, as she and Ruth sat side-by-side on the plush couch.
 Her husband, Neil, sat in a nearby armchair, seemingly unable to find the words to say what needed to be said, though he had given Ruth a hug when he and his wife came to say goodbye.
 The three of them were in one of the rooms in the Justice Building that had been reserved for this purpose.
 It was hard for Demmie and Neil to say farewell to their daughter, not knowing if the next time they saw Ruth in the flesh would be as a returning victor or as a corpse shipped back to District 9 in a simple wooden box.
-"I remember when they took your Aunt Blossom," Demmie added, referring to her younger sister who had been reaped at the age of thirteen during the Twenty-third Games.
+"I remember when they took your Aunt Blossom," Demmie added, referring to her younger sister who had been reaped at the age of thirteen for the Twenty-third Games.

 For a moment, Demmie's eyes clouded over as she recalled watching helplessly as Blossom, seven years her junior, walked onto the stage.
 There had been nothing she could do; she was too old to volunteer and there was no way she could take her sister and run, not with the Peacekeepers watching.
 She had sat with Blossom in this very room, given her a length of pink ribbon as a district token . . .
 That same length of ribbon was now in a box in Demmie's wardrobe, returned to District 9 along with the body of its owner.